askaborg/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions give a way to persist data across requests; each client has a unique session stored on the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Stored passowrds are hashed with a random salt so that even rainbow table attacks are not possible.

 - [ ] What does bcrypt do to slow down attackers?

+Accumulative hashing rounds and random salt are used to make life difficult for attackers.

 - [ ] What are the three parts of the JSON Web Token?

+The header defines the token type; the payload holds user data; the signature is signed with a secret that can only be decoded from the server.

 ## Minimum Viable Product